GLOBAL MARKETS-Stocks, U.S. yields gain ahead of Fed chair Powell's Jackson Hole speech | Business

 GLOBAL MARKETS-Stocks, U.S. yields gain ahead of Fed chair Powell's Jackson Hole speech

-Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news and easing worries about the U.S. tapering stimulus lifted sentiment ahead of a key speech by Federal Reserve Chair Jerome Powell later this week.
+Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news lifted sentiment, and as investors grew less worried the Federal Reserve was set to announce a timetable for tapering stimulus measures.

-Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news and easing worries about the U.S. tapering stimulus lifted sentiment ahead of a key speech by Federal Reserve Chair Jerome Powell later this week.
-Powell is due to speak on Friday at the Fed's annual economic symposium at Jackson Hole, Wyoming.
-Worries the Fed was edging closer to tapering its stimulus weighed on global markets last week, but investors are now much less confident Powell's speech at Jackson Hole will indicate a timeline for winding down the Fed's bond-buying program.
-Benchmark 10-year yields rose two and a half basis points to 1.2835%.
+Global equity markets and U.S. Treasury yields rose on Tuesday as positive U.S. vaccination news lifted sentiment, and as investors grew less worried the Federal Reserve was set to announce a timetable for tapering stimulus measures.
+Fed Chair Jerome Powell is to speak on Friday at the Fed's annual economic symposium at Jackson Hole, Wyoming.
+Last week, investors were worried the Fed was edging closer to tapering, or winding down its bond-buying program, but now they are much less confident Powell's speech will indicate such a timeline.
+Benchmark 10-year yields rose two and a half basis points to 1.2969%.
 The yields are in a range after falling from a one-month high of 1.379% on Aug.
 12, while holding above a six-month low of 1.127% reached earlier this month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)